alexsmith716/bootstrap-redux-react-loadable-webpack-dllplugin/README.md

 #### DllReferencePlugin (./webpack/helpers.js):

-This plugin is used in the primary webpack config, it references the dll-only-bundle(s) to require pre-built dependencies.
+This plugin is used in the primary webpack config (./webpack/helpers.js) >>> (./webpack/dev.config.js), it references the dll-only-bundle(s) to require pre-built dependencies.

 References a dll manifest file to map dependency names to module ids, then requires them as needed using the internal __webpack_require__ function.